carlostrujillosamper/browse-questions/README.md

 - **Clean API response**

--Find rest of cases where strings of characters where used to replace special characters such as "" and '.
+- Find rest of cases where strings of characters where used to replace special characters such as "" and '.

 ```shell